 These days, Thanksgiving is about getting together with family… if they have time.
 Everyone has busy lives and it is harder and harder to gather together.
 Instead of being something joyous, it feels more like a chore.
 I’m not a big fan of chores.

 The other thing for me is that, waiting for one day to be thankful for the good things you have is kinda stupid.
 We should be thankful every day for the things we have.
 We should be thankful to be alive.
 We should be thankful to live in a country where we can live our lives pretty much as we want.
 We should be thankful for the people in our lives that make life worth living, who makes us laugh, think, give us support, friendship, and love.
 We should be thankful to see the Moon in the sky, to hear birds sing, to smell lilacs in the spring, to taste Banana bread, to feel the soft fur of your cat or dog.

 There are so many things we should all be thankful for each and every day, every hour, every second, that giving thanks once a year, while eating turkey and putting up with familial indifference seems kind of small and pointless.

-Don’t wait until October 12th (or for you Americans reading this, November 26th), to give thanks for what you have, for the beauty all around you, for what you love, and for who cares for you.
+Don’t wait until October 12th (or for you Americans reading this, late November), to give thanks for what you have, for the beauty all around you, for what you love, and for who cares for you.
 Because those are the things to be truly thankful for.